asreview/asreview/docs/source/extensions/extension_covid19.rst

 the WHO COVID-19 database of publications, the preprint servers bioRxiv and medRxiv and papers contributed by specific publishers.

-In addition to the full dataset, there is a subset available of studies published after December 1st, 2019 to search for relevant papers published during the COVID-19 crisis.

-The datasets are updated in ASReview extension shortly after a release by the Allen Institute for AI.
+The dataset is updated shortly after a release by the Allen Institute for AI.

 Pre-print dataset
 -----------------